kaiterra/socket.io-go/README.md

 This is a [Socket.IO](https://socket.io) library for Go.

+> In this fork, support for webtransport/QUIC has been removed.
+Repos under github.com/quic-go haven't stabilized their APIs yet, so breaking changes are frequent.
+When building upstream against the latest version of these repos, the build fails.

 ## Caveats & incompatibilities

 - When doing a server side emit, ack callback cannot be given.